BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ### 4.2.
 The CS <a id='sec42'></a>

-The CS contains 4 components:
+The CS contains 5 components:
 1. The DAG
 2. The types (i.e. the plugins)
 3. The UI interface
 4. The SP interface
+5. The MySQL DB interface

 Firstly, I will discuss on the above issues based on the requests by the UI.